JLPT Complete Guide — N5 to N1 Format, Pass Marks & Study Strategy [JLPT N5]

 Q: How long does N1 take?

-A: For a Chinese native going all in, usually 3-5 years; at 1 hour a week, it can take 10+ years.
+A: For a dedicated full-time learner, usually 3-5 years; at 1 hour a week, it can take 10+ years.

 Q: Can I take N3 with no Japanese background?